php-fusion/docs/phpfusion-development/database-functions/construct_array.md

 ---
-description: Short hand to explode strings to array by using commas.
+description: Shorthand to explode strings to array by using commas.
 ---

 # construct\_array\(\)